 It comes as no surprise that Australia has had its fair share of inspiring women.
 With our innovative drive and our ‘get it done’ attitude, Australian women are a special kind of hero.

-To celebrate #InternationalWomensDay on 8th March, we take a look at 6 Inspiring Australian Women you (probably) Haven’t Heard About.
+To celebrate #InternationalWomensDay on 8th March, we take a look at six inspiring Australian women you should know about.

 Born in Hobart in 1870, Marie Louise Hamilton Mack grew up to be the first female war correspondent during one of the most dangerous and bloody wars in history.
 In 1896, only in her mid-twenties, she published her first novel, The World is Round, and later on, published a book of poems and became a columnist for The Bulletin in 1898.